CR6Community/CR-6-touchscreen/src/README.txt

 	Where X: is the drive where the SD card is mounted.

+If you can't find the option for 4KB sector size your SD card is too large.
+You can either use a smaller SD card or can shrink the partition in Disk Manager.

 Take the firmware archive and extract the DWIN_SET folder to the SD card, so that the DWIN_SET folder itself is present on the SD card.